 - 1/3 ounce Tio Pepe fino sherry

-Add all ingredients into a mixing glass filled with ice and stir until well chilled.
+Add the gin, Lillet blanc, sherry and palo santo cordial into a mixing glass with ice and stir until well-chilled.

 Strain into a rocks glass over fresh ice.